coderedart/jokolay/README.md

 Todo:
-the present hurdle is learning about game engine development bcoz taco/jokolay are basically a first person game that take inputs from the gw2 sharedmemory to update the camera/player position instead of what most games do like wsad. the markers are just the objects or whatever you wanna call them in a transparent "map" or "world" so to speak. i need to learn all about that stuff and there's some hardcore math involved about matrices and stuff. the ability to read the marker/trail format. once we get the previous 2 things done with (i estimate maybe a month and a half at the earliest), the rest are pretty easy, like the gui to enable/disable markers or displaying timers, creating markers (i hope to make it as easy as possible so that lore/rp people can make mini-D&D games for others to play), and so on.
+the present hurdle is learning about game engine development bcoz taco/jokolay are basically a first person game that take inputs from the gw2 sharedmemory to update the camera/player position instead of what most games do like wsad. the markers are just the objects or whatever you wanna call them in a transparent "map" or "world" so to speak. i need to learn all about that stuff and there's some hardcore math involved about matrices and stuff. the ability to read the marker/trail format. once we get the previous 2 things done with (i estimate maybe a month and a half at the earliest), the rest are pretty easy, like the gui to enable/disable markers or displaying timers, creating markers (i hope to make it as easy as possible so that lore/rp people can make mini-D&D games for others to play, as that's like one of the two main reasons why i am making this), and so on.

+Update:  now, i am finally building a basic "menu" that can enable/disable markers and plan to do a barebones release within a week. i am mostly done with learning and got the markers/menus displaying etc.. its going at a nice pace and faster than i thought. i am doing this release primarily to see if it is working for everyone. i am running manjaro/kde/fhd 24" monitor right now and i will test it on fedora gnome too before release. hope we can get some people to be guinea pigs and try it out. we will need to work on some polishing like the default size of markers and such as the people will have wide range of setups like 4k/hidpi screens, weird distros and so on.

-Been thinking of making a taco port forever on linux and when taco went opensource, i thought i can just change some code here and there to get it working on linux. yeah, i was wrong. in one of taco's blogposts, he mentions that he made it from scratch without using stdlib. that was true. that's already enough for me (a noobie) to accept defeat on working with that codebase. and the codebase being very windows specific means, i have no other choice but to rewrite.
+Been thinking of making a taco port forever on linux and when taco went opensource, i thought i can just change some code here and there to get it working on linux. yeah, i was wrong. in one of taco's blogposts, he mentions that he made it from scratch without using stdlib. that was true. that's already enough for me (a noobie) to drop the idea of working with that codebase. and the codebase being very windows specific means, i have no other choice but to rewrite.
 ​ofcourse, i did get a rough idea of how much work it is to make an overlay because of skimming over the code. that's why i just chose using well established libraries to avoid having to write from scratch to reduce the burden. and make it crossplatform as its actually *less* work to use glfw3 than to deal with X11.

 ### the steps to complete jokolay are 8.
-[] get a very stable core renderer working.
+[*] get a very stable core renderer working.
-[] rawinput from keyboard mouse while not in focus.
+[*] rawinput from keyboard mouse while not in focus.
-[] get a very stable egui/user interface working.
+[*] get a very stable egui/user interface working.
 [] start adding features like timer windows/kp lookup/switching markers.
 [] Marker/trail recorder/editor
 [] Notification system like Gw2Pao